 North Atlantic tropical storm seasonal forecast 2022

-The most likely number of named tropical storms (winds of at least 39 mph) predicted to occur in the North Atlantic during the June to November period is 18, with a 70% chance that the number will be in the range 13 to 23.
+The most likely number of named tropical storms (winds of at least 39 mph) predicted to occur in the North Atlantic is 16, with a 70% chance that the number will be in the range 11 to 21.
 The 1991-2020 long-term average is 14.

-The most likely number of hurricanes (winds of at least 74 mph) predicted to occur in the North Atlantic during the June to November period is 9, with a 70% chance that the number will be in the range 6 to 12.
+The most likely number of hurricanes (winds of at least 74 mph) predicted to occur in the North Atlantic is 6, with a 70% chance that the number will be in the range 4 to 8.
 The 1991-2020 long-term average is 7.

-The most likely number of major hurricanes (winds of at least 111 mph) predicted to occur in the North Atlantic during the June to November period is 4, with a 70% chance that the number will be in the range 2 to 6.
+The most likely number of major hurricanes (winds of at least 111 mph) predicted to occur in the North Atlantic is 4, with a 70% chance that the number will be in the range 2 to 6.
 The 1991-2020 long-term average is 3.

 'Tropical cyclone' is the generic term for a low-pressure system over tropical or subtropical waters, with intense convective activity (e.g. thunderstorms) and winds circulating in an anticlockwise direction in the northern hemisphere (clockwise in the southern hemisphere).
 A tropical storm is a tropical cyclone with mean wind speeds of at least 39 mph.
 The terms hurricane and typhoon are region-specific names for strong tropical cyclones with wind speeds of at least 74 mph.
 For further details about tropical cyclones see Met Office tropical cyclone facts.